Sweeping Arrangements of Non-Piercing Curves in Plane: Sweeping Non-piercing Regions

 \hide{Change arrow directions in figure 9a,b} \hide{Add the case for vertices in $L$ formed by two other curves intersecting in $L$.}

-We now claim that the new cells created as a result of bypassing $L$ cannot be digon/triangle cells on $\gamma$.
-The only cells that are could potentially be digon/triangle cells after bypassing $L$ are those that contain one of the points $u, v, u_\alpha, u_\beta, v_\alpha$ or $v_\beta$.
-The other cells may have $\alpha$ replaced by $\beta$ (or vice versa) on their boundary as result of bypassing $L$ but this does not change their shape or whether they are on $\gamma$.
-Since they were not digon/triangle cells on $\gamma$ before, they are not digon/triangle cells after bypassing $L$.
+We now show that the new cells created as a result of untangling $L$ cannot be digon cells or triangle cells on $\gamma$.
+The only new cells that could potentially be digon cells or triangle cells after untangling $L$ are those that contain one of the points $u, v, u_\alpha, u_\beta, v_\alpha$ or $v_\beta$.
+The other new cells may have $\alpha$ replaced by $\beta$ (or vice versa) on their boundary as result of untangling $L$ but this does not change their shape or whether they are on $\gamma$.
+Since they were not digon cells or triangle cells on $\gamma$ before, they are not digon cells or triangle cells after untangling $L$.

-The cells containing $u$ or $u_\alpha$ cannot be a digon/triangle cell on $\gamma$ cell since either of those situations would require that the point $p$ shown in Figure~\ref{fig:BypassingU3} (formally $p$ is the first intersection point of $\alpha$ and $\gamma$ that we arrive at if we start at $u$ on the original curve $\alpha$ and walk along it in the direction opposite to its orientation) is a vertex of the digon/triangle cell.
-However, that implies that in the original arrangement, we could construct a bypassability curve for $u$ as follows: start at a point on $\gamma$ arbitrarily close to $p$ that lies to the left of $\alpha$ and follow $\alpha$ closely until $u$ and terminate there - thus arriving at $u$ from the left of both $\alpha$ and $\beta$ (see Figure~\ref{fig:BypassingU3}).
+The new cells containing $u$ or $u_\alpha$ cannot become a digon cell or a triangle cell on $\gamma$.
+To see this consider the point $p$ which is the first intersection point of $\alpha$ and $\gamma$ that we arrive at if we start at $u$ on the original curve $\alpha$ and walk along it in the direction opposite to its orientation.
+If a new cell containing $u$ or $u_\alpha$ is a digon cell or a triangle cell, then the point $p$ (shown in Figure~\ref{fig:BypassingU3}) must be a vertex of the cell and therefore in the original arrangement the arc of $\alpha$ from $p$ to $u$ along its orientation must be an edge in $\AG$.
+This implies that in $\AG$, we could construct a bypassability curve for $u$ as follows: start at a point on $\gamma$ arbitrarily close to $p$ that lies in the interior of $\tilde\alpha$ and follow $\alpha$ closely until $u$ and terminate there - thus arriving at $u$ from the interior of both $\tilde\alpha$ and $\tilde\beta$ (see Figure~\ref{fig:BypassingU3}).
 This implies that $u$ was bypassable in the original arrangement contradicting our assumptions.
-By symmetry, the cells containing any of the other points $u_\beta, v, v_\alpha$ and $v_\beta$ also cannot be digon/triangle cells.
-This shows that $u$ must have been bypassable before we bypassed $L$, contradicting our assumption that this was not the case. \end{proof}
+By symmetry, the cells containing any of the other points $u_\beta, v, v_\alpha$ and $v_\beta$ also cannot be digon cells or triangle cells.
+This shows that $u$ must have been bypassable before we untangled $L$, contradicting our assumption that $\AG$ was a {\em simplest} non-sweepable arrangement. \end{proof}